jo824/using-kit/using-go/second.md

 to ramp up quickly.
 Why?
 It limits the number of ways you can do something and has a very opinionated view of the world at the compiler level.
 The goal of this section is to not only build our Go http server, but understand the structs and abstractions involved, and how they fit together.
-We will build off these ideas as we evolve our server.
+We will build off these ideas as we evolve our server.Lets dig into the `net/http` package.

-So lets dig into the `net/http` package.
 The first piece we'll need is the `Handler` interface.

 ```
 type Handler interface {